ICanBoogie/HTTP/README.md

 ]);
 ```

-Requests are for the most part immutable, but a new request can be created with changed properties
-by the `change()` method:
+Requests are for the most part immutable, a modified request can be created from another by the `change()` method:

 ```php
 <?php